“Pankh training has helped me a lot. It has helped me find my identity and confidence to believe in myself.” – Mahadev, one of our many students.

 The retail sector is one of the largest sectors of the Indian economy.
 While it is growing at an impressive rate, it is also facing challenges related to inadequate manpower and higher attrition rates.
 Thus, in order to tackle these adversities, there is an acute need to develop a sense of diversity and inclusion of Persons with Disabilities (PwDs) in the workplace.

 Matching this need to a viable solution is Pankh.
-Pankh – Wings of Destiny is an initiative launched by TRRAIN ( & conceptulised in 2011 in partnership with Youth 4 Jobs Foundation (Y4J)) with an aim to train PwDs by providing them with employment opportunities in the retail industry and helping them live a life of dignity.
+Pankh – Wings of Destiny is an initiative was launched by TRRAIN with an aim to train PwDs by providing them with employment opportunities in the retail industry and helping them live a life of dignity.

-We strongly believe that providing employment to people with disabilities adds diversity to the workplace, imparts a strong brand image to the business, and has a positive impact on the society.
-Furthermore, an inclusive workplace paves the way for creativity, innovation and productivity.
+We strongly believe that providing employment to people with disabilities adds diversity to the workplace, imparts a strong brand image to the business, and has a positive impact on society.
+Furthermore, an inclusive workplace paves the way for creativity, innovation, and productivity.

 This training program aims to arm a PwD with the complete spectrum of retail specific skills.
 Our primary focus here is to develop three key skills, i.e.

 - Retail specific skills such as retail math, cashiering, computers, customer handling and work readiness

 - On the completion of the training program, retail organisations are invited to evaluate the Pankh graduates for placements